M4n0zz/BBMenu/README.md

 ## ⚠ Warnings!
 - **DO NOT OPEN** BBMenu with SELECT button until the installation is complete, otherwise a crash is guaranteed, especially if parts 2 and 3 are missing!
 - During nickname input, code in part 1 is crucial.
 If you dont input EXACTLY what is written, there is a high chance to mess up your savegame!
 - **Slip script** allows you to walk through walls.
-Although it includes some basic protection, walking outside map's borders risks crashing your game with your savegame being deleted. **Use with Caution!**
+Although it includes some basic prevention, walking outside map's borders risks crashing your game with your savegame being deleted! **Use with Caution!**

 ## ⚠ Notes
 Parts from 2+ are more tolerant to input errors, since their payloads activate only through BBMenu and a crash can indicate which part you need to reinstall.